sketch-hq/sketch-fusion/README.md

 We have a demo running at [https://fusion.sketchplugins.com](https://fusion.sketchplugins.com) if you want to try it out without installing anything.

+## Disclaimer

+While we've tried to make sure Sketch Fusion works for most themeing scenarios, it is not meant to be a complete solution.
+Depending on your use case, you may need to implement your own logic to handle the different scenarios.
+We've added comments in the code to help you get started, and are always happy to help you if you need a hand.
+Reach out to your Sketch CSM, or get in touch with us at developer@sketch.com if you want to customize Sketch Fusion.

 ## Requirements and Setup

 Sketch Fusion works on any system with `node.js` installed, and does not need Sketch installed.
 You can even run it on GitHub Actions using the template provided in `.github/workflows/fusion.yml`.